weizhoublue/github-action-test/docs/contributing/development/pullrequest.md

 any update about openapi.yaml, will be checked for the yaml validation

+## action: golang test

+run ginkgo for any golang code

 ## need review

 any PR need 2 review, if meet, will auto label it with "pr/approved" and "pr/need-release-label"